edwardwc/rapidsync/README.md

 ## Stores
 high performance, threadsafe stores offering stress-free simple interfaces, copy-free reads, fast writes, and mutable references - without having mutable references to the store itself
 ### features
-- locks cannot be poisoned unless you hold a mutable reference and try to write
+- locks cannot be poisoned unless you hold a mutable reference and try to read/write
   - on debug builds, rapidsync automatically notifies you if a deadlock is detected
 - memory safety in all conditions because of fast performance without splitting trees
 - no external dependencies